Bubble Act

-Its provisions were extended later by the Bubble Schemes, Colonies, Act 1740 to include its colonies, particularly Massachusetts.
+Its provisions were extended later by the Bubble Schemes (Colonies) Act 1740 (14 Geo.
+2. c.
+37) to include its colonies, particularly Massachusetts.

-The act gave the South Sea Company a monopoly over British trade with South America until the South Sea Bubble "popped" in Britain's first major stock market collapse.

 Background

-Various motivations have been suggested for the Act.
+Various motivations have been suggested for the act.
 They include the desire to prevent the speculation that produced the contemporary South Sea Bubble, an attempt to prevent smaller non-charter companies from forming and so reduce the importance of Parliament in regulating businesses; or the South Sea Company itself wanting to prevent other bubbles from forming that might have decreased the intensity of its own.

 Recent scholarship indicates that the last was the cause: it was passed to prevent other companies from competing with the South Sea Company for investors' capital.

-In fact, the Act was passed in June 1720, before the peak of the bubble.
-The Act was repealed in 1825.
+In fact, the act was passed in June 1720, before the peak of the bubble.
+The act was partially repealed in 1825 by the Bubble Companies, etc. Act 1825 (6 Geo.
+4. c.
+91).
+The residue of the act was repealed in 1901.

 Contents

-The Act declared "illegal and void" all business that raised money or offered shares in the manner of a chartered company without a charter from the royal government.
+The act declared "illegal and void" all business that raised money or offered shares in the manner of a chartered company without a charter from the royal government.
 Under the terms of the act, the Royal Exchange Assurance Corporation and the London Assurance Corporation were granted charters to write marine insurance.
 Until 1824, they remained the only joint-stock firms with such a charter.